 Canadian Hockey Association (C.H.A.)
 Rules for Minor Hockey will govern the conduct and play of all Tournament games.
 Tournament by-law rules shall be in addition to the Canadian Hockey Association Rules.

-- All players and bench officials will not shake hands before or after the game this year.
+11. All players and bench officials will shake hands before the game.

 All teams are guaranteed a minimum of three (3) games.

 - Teams are assigned to Levels (U11 AA, U11 A, etc.)

 - Depending on the number of teams in a level, teams are then assigned to conferences of either four or six teams within their level.

 - A six team division is split into two Groups of three.

 - In a single four team level the top 3 teams will continue play after the round robin.

 - In levels with combinations of four team conferences (8, 12, 16) the top two teams from each division continue play after the round robin.